genidma/teatime-accessibility/README.md

 ## Features

-- **Timer:** Timer: Set custom break intervals to improve focus and productivity.
+- **Timer:** Set custom break intervals to improve focus and productivity.
 - **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
 The statistics are stored in `~/.local/share/teatime_stats.json` (uses CSV format internally despite the .json extension).
 This data is pulled into the built-in simple Statistics Engine (accessible from the dialog menu).
 - **Custom Application Icon:** A cheerful icon to make the app easy to recognize.

-# Accessible Tea Timer - Photosensitive Safe Version

-This is the photosensitive safe version of the TeaTime Accessibility application.
-This version has been specifically modified to remove all visual effects that could potentially trigger seizures in people with photosensitive epilepsy.

 ## Key Differences from Original Version